AriFordsham/GHCWiki/hack-par.md

 ## Agenda

-Topics to cover in the Hackaton:
+Topics to cover in the Hackathon:

 - Short overview sessions on implementation internals
 - Usage of new tracing infrastructure